viam-labs/viamcodelabs/site/viamguides/src/install-esp32/install-esp32.md

 Duration: 1

+An ESP32 board is a lightweight, cost-effective solution for projects requiring basic control, real-time processing, and wireless communication.
+It's ideal for simpler robotics or IoT applications where the full power of a single-board computer (SBC) like a Raspberry Pi isn’t necessary.

-Learn how to install the `viam-micro-server` on an ESP32 board.
-It is a lightweight version of `viam-server` which can run on resource-limited embedded systems that cannot run the fully-featured `viam-server`.
+Learn how to install the lightweight `viam-micro-server` which can run on resource-limited embedded systems, like the ESP32, that cannot run the fully-featured `viam-server`.
 The `viam-micro-server` is built from the [micro-RDK](https://github.com/viamrobotics/micro-rdk/tree/main).

 > aside negative
 > Refer to the [Viam installation guide](https://docs.viam.com/installation/) in the docs for the latest guidelines.